 The EEA market is one of the largest markets in the world for many of the impacted supply chains.
 Manufacturers, importers and downstream users of microplastic-free and -containing products (and sometimes both at the same time) are dispersed throughout Europe and internationally.
 Industry has expressed concerns that the restriction may lead to the expatriation of manufacturing leading to potentially lower EEA value added and lower exports.
 The Dossier Submitter has attempted to minimise these effects by proposing sufficient time to comply with the restriction requirements, in particular to reformulate microplastic-containing mixtures.
 Therefore, while it is possible that in the worst-case scenario these impacts may materialise for microplastic-containing products, it is also likely that value-added and exports of microplastic-free products may increase.
-Hence, some of the negative impacts on trade and competition for microplastic-containing products; with the net effect being uncertain.
+Hence, some of the negative impacts on trade and competition for microplastic-containing products may be offset by positive impacts in the markets for alternative products; with the net effect being uncertain.
 As any impact on exports is highly uncertain, wider economic effects are monetised only for leave-on cosmetic products.
 Under the worst-case assumptions they are estimated at €230 million (NPV).